duhines/NIC-MAXSAT/README.md

     - Our file assumes that the MAXSAT file name specified is in the folder "problems"
     - To import the MAXSAT problems, the parse_input module is imported.
+    - PBIL code is located in pbil.py, which is imported.
+This file implements GA and also runs the program.